E-ARK-Software/piql_ingest/README.md

 4. The project requires an installed application development environment "Visual Studio".
    Only two versions of "Visual Studio" are currently supported:
    "Visual Studio 2013" (32 bit) and "Visual Studio 2017" (64 bit).
-   In the project, you need to open the appropriate batch file for editing, depending on the version of the installed visual studio: setup_vs2013.cmd or setup_vs2017_64.cmd In this file, you need to set values for the following environment variables:
+   In the project, you need to open the setup_paths.cmd batch file for editing.
+   In this file, you need to set values for the following environment variables:
    QTDIR - path to the QT source
    CV_BOOST_INCLUDE - the path to the header files of the Boost library CV_BOOST_LIBS - the path to the library files of the Boost library
 5. Start the console with the appropriate command file (setup_vs2013.cmd or setup_vs2017_64.cmd).
-6. You must compile the base libraries.
+6. You need to compile the base libraries.
    To do this, in the previously opened console, use the following commands: cd thirdparty\common\
    qmake -r